 Upper Core Body

 For lower altitudes and on warm days a baggy cotton T-shirt or cotton shirt is a practical item.
-Highly recommended are synthetic T shirt styles that wick away moisture from the body.
-They are particular useful above 2500m when, even on warm days, you chill quickly when stopping for rests.
+Highly recommended are synthetic T-shirt styles that wick away moisture from the body.
+They are particularly useful above 2500m when, even on warm days, you chill quickly when stopping for rests.

 - Thermal Underwear

 Synthetic polypropylene long johns and long-sleeved vests are essential for trips departing November through March.
 Highly recommended for other months.
 They also make ideal sleeping gear.

 - Waterproof Jacket.
 Quality waterproof clothing is essential.
 A proofed nylon or Gore-Tex jacket with a hood is required.
 Ensure that it is about mid-thigh length, with large pockets, and has a full-length zip light and expedition weight thermal tops.

 - Fleece jacket or pullover.

 - Waterproof (preferably breathable fabric) shell jacket.

 - Swimsuit for women (optional)

 - 1 pair liner gloves, thin wool or synthetic, useful alone on mild days or as a layer inside other gloves/mitts for additional warmth.